physimals/hcp-asl/README.md

 The HCP Pipelines must be installed and the environment variable `HCPPIPEDIR` set in order for the (Sub-)Cortical LUTs to be used in SE-based bias correction.

 ## Installation
-A dependency of the hcpasl pipeline requires igl which is installable via conda.
-It is advised that the pipeline is installed in a conda environment which has igl installed, for example following the steps below:
+It is advised that the pipeline is installed in a conda environment, for example following the steps below:

 ```
 git clone https://github.com/ibme-qubic/hcp-asl.git
 cd hcp-asl
-conda install igl -c conda-forge
 python -m pip install --user .
 ```